MicrosoftDocs/power-platform/power-platform/guidance/coe/core-components.md

 ![Use Power Platform Admin View to see who an app is shared with](media/coe-mda2.png "Use Power Platform Admin View to see who an app is shared with")

-You can use this app to see Microsoft Teams environments
+You can use this app to see Microsoft Teams environments.

 ## Power BI report